 If you had more time, what would you do next?

-More commonly, the challenge is so difficult that nobody can get anything meaningful done.
+A more common pitfall is that the challenge is too difficult.
+If it’s just too complicated nobody can get anything meaningful done.
 This has the same effect as if all the responses were clustered at the other end of the bell curve.
-It doesn’t give you any means of telling your candidates apart from one another.
+It doesn’t give you any way of telling your candidates apart from one another.

-Life’s too short.
-Let a bit of your team’s culture and spirit show in your challenges.
+Life’s too short for work to be boring.
+Let your team’s culture and spirit show in your challenges.
 The more fun and interesting the challenge, the more engaged your candidates will be in the process.
-You’ll get better responses that you’ll enjoy reviewing and discussing much more.
+You’ll send positive signals about your workplace, receive more enjoyable responses, and make the rest of your hiring process easier.

 Check these out